iArcanic/iss-cw/docs/report/iss-report.md

 #### 2.2.3.1 AES

-The stored AES keys need to be retrieved for any symmetric encryption processes for the relevant user.
-This allows for the same key to be used across all the various clinic systems.
+The stored AES keys need to be retrieved for any symmetric encryption and decryption processes for the relevant user, and the following function considers this.

-This function will accept a `user_id` parameter to return the key for the given user.
+- **`user_id`**: ID of the user under which the AES key is stored under.

 ```python
 def retrieve_key(user_id)
 ```

-For this, a simple file read takes place, iterating through the JSON file via a `for` loop. `key_entries` uses a `data_read()` utility function to capture all the data from the JSON file.
-By looping through, it checks for the matching `user_id` and then returns the key in a usable format, i.e. converting it from the stored hex into its original bytes form.
+By iterating through the database entries, it tries to find the corresponding key entry that matches the given `user_id`.
+It then returns the AES key in a usable format.

 ```python
 key_entries = data_read(HSM_DB)